 Wheels and tires are last on my list because this is where the rubber meets the road.

-- Clean the brake dust off your rims and tires and be sure to clean the rims good, get in all those tight areas, and make them shine.
-Rims really dress up your car—they're like a nice pair of shoes, you wouldn't go out with dusty shoes on your feet would you?
+- Clean the brake dust off your rims and tires and be sure to clean the rims well, get in all those tight areas, and make them shine.
+Rims really dress up your car—they're like a nice pair of shoes, you wouldn't go out with dusty shoes on your feet, would you?

 - Then, add some tire shine to top off that new car look, when the rubber is clean and glossy it really makes the car stand out and the rims pop, so use some tire foam and make them shine.

-- I didn't' mention washing the engine because I don't believe it a good idea unless you are mechanically inclined and you know something about engines.
-Water and engines never really got along together since the beginning of time, they are much better friends now with the new technology but unless you know what you're doing, I don't recommend it.
-Open your hood and wipe it down, there a lot of plastic cover on the newer engines that you can clean up to make it look good, but if you wash your engine and it doesn't start, you're on your own.
+- I didn't mention washing the engine because I don't believe it is a good idea unless you are mechanically inclined and you know something about engines.
+Water and engines never really got along together since the beginning of time, but they are much better friends now with the new technology.
+But unless you know what you're doing, I don't recommend it.
+Open your hood and wipe it down; there is a lot of plastic cover on the newer engines that you can clean up to make it look good, but if you wash your engine and it doesn't start, you're on your own.